FasterXML/jackson-databind/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: If none of the other options is a match, please use this template
 title: ''
-labels: ''
+labels: to-evaluate
 assignees: ''

 ---